Gray whales are among the most amazing whales you can ever hope to see. There are many places to see gray whales off the coast of North America.

 The Return Trip to the Arctic

-The return trip happens in waves beginning in January and through to June.
+The return trip happens in waves beginning in January and going through to June.
 The adult males go first, followed by the juveniles.

 Next are the newly pregnant females who will be due to give birth by the next migration cycle.
-Mothers who have birthed calves stay a while longer for their offspring to become stronger, make more blubber, and store enough fat for the long trip back north.
+Mothers who have birthed calves stay longer for their offspring to become stronger, make more blubber, and store enough fat for the long trip back north.

 Where Are The Best Places to Watch Gray Whales?